akkhayar/docs.akkhayar.com/docs/community/contributing.md

 ## Development

-Here are some guidelines to follow when developing for Akkhayar's projects before we take a look at the full workflwo.
+Here are some guidelines to follow when developing for Akkhayar's projects before we take a look at the full workflow.
 These guidelines are not set in stone, but they are a good starting point.

 ### Issue Tracking